The role of DNA damage response genes in haemopoietic malignancies

 Our current research is focused on an elucidation of the role of Ataxia Telangiectasia Mutated (ATM) and other DNA damage response genes in the multistep process of leukaemia/lymphomagenesis.
 We are currently addressing a network of ATM dependent cellular responses and DNA repair defects such as RNaseH2 functional loss that can be targeted for treatment in chronic leukaemia (CLL) and other malignancies.
 This is facilitated by transgenic and primary tumour xenograft models.
-Our long-term goal is to translate the understanding of DNA damage response pathways in haematopoietic malignancies into novel therapeutic strategies.
+Our long-term goal is to translate the understanding of DNA damage response pathways into novel therapeutic strategies.

 Our research group

 - Addressing different mechanisms of tumorigenesis and novel therapeutic approaches in mouse models of ATM deficient haematopoietic malignancies and xenograft models of leukaemias and lymphomas with DDR defects.

 - Marston E, Weston V, Jesson J, Maina E, McConville C, Agathanggelou A, Skowronska A, Mapp K, Sameith K, Powell JE, Lawson S, Kearns P, Falciani F, Taylor M, Stankovic T. Stratification of paediatric ALL by in vitro cellular responses to DNA double strand breaks provides insight into the molecular mechanisms underlying clinical response Blood.
 2009; 113(1):117-26.